How to Keep Your Stunt Scooter Clean, Smooth and Safe to Use

 A well-maintained stunt scooter not only rides better but also lasts much longer.
 Whether you're doing tricks every day on the court or just cruising from spot to spot, regular checks and cleaning prevent surprises and wear and tear.
 This page explains exactly how to keep your scooter in top condition.

-- Handlebar clamps: Tighten the bolts regularly with a long Allen wrench.
-Loose parts can cause play or noise.
+- Handlebar clamp: Tighten the bolts crosswise with a long Allen wrench.
+Loose bolts = play or noise.

 Check your stunt scooter with the drop test

-Before you start working on your scooter, do a drop test.
+Before you start tinkering, do the drop test first.
 Simple, quick, and super handy.

 Here's how to do it:

-- Lift your stunt scooter by the handlebars, about 10 to 15 cm off the ground.
+- Lift your stunt scooter by the handlebars, about 10–15 cm off the ground.

 - Let it fall in a controlled manner on both wheels.